ChemGuy1611/SM2-Modding/README.md

 # SM2-Modding

+**These instructions are essentially obsolete after Space Marine 2 game version 7.0.
+**

 Tools and instruction for how to mod Space Marine 2

 **THESE INSTRUCTIONS ARE FOR LEGITIMATE MODDING PURPOSES ONLY.
 DO NOT USE THIS TO MAKE CHEATS FOR THE GAME.
 YOU WILL BE REPORTED AND BANNED.**